 Food Waste Collection Pilot Program

-If you live in Overbrook, Saddlebrook East (newly added), Victoria Heights, or Yorktown you could be one of first households in Bowie to participate in a new food waste collection program!
+If you live in Overbrook, Saddlebrook East, Victoria Heights, or Yorktown you could be one of first households in Bowie to participate in a new food waste collection program!

 Did you know 20% of what you throw away is food waste?
 That really adds up in a landfill, but food scraps, meat, and bones can all be used instead at the County Yard Waste Facility to create compost, a soil-like product that it nutritious for plants.
 Also, the process of turning food waste into compost helps the environment by reducing methane emissions and is less expensive than sending food waste to a landfill.

 The Food Waste Collection Program is a free 6-month pilot, and all participants will receive a small food scrap collection bin for their kitchen, a curbside bin (6 gallons), and a set of 60 compostable bags from the City of Bowie Public Works Department.
 Food waste will be picked up on Wednesdays (starting on April 19th and ending around October 18th) and a list of all acceptable items for pickup will be provided with your bin before April 19th.
-If you would like to help get this program started, make sure that you sign up by clicking on the link below as soon as possible.
+If you would like to help get this program started, sign up by clicking on the link below.
 The program is limited to the first 150 households that sign up.
+We currently have 86 participants and are looking for more volunteers.

 Interested or need more information to make a decision?
-Please join us for an information session on Thursday, March 30, 2017, from 7- 8 p.m. at the Kenhill Center.
-You may also contact Kristin Larson at 301-809-3044 or firstname.lastname@example.org with your questions or to register to attend the information session.
+You may contact Kristin Larson at 301-809-3044 or email@example.com.

 FAQS about the Food Waste Composting Pilot